ericwyles/chaos-engineering-demo/README.md

- This version builds upon the WireMock example and introduces [ChaosToolkit](https://chaostoolkit.org/) with the [WireMock driver](https://docs.chaostoolkit.org/drivers/wiremock/).

- This version also wraps the AlphaVantageClient call in a CompletableFuture to time out the call and throw an exception.
+This application keeps the same Resilience4J configuration as previous, and now we've wrapped a CompletableFuture around the AlphaVantage call.

 ![branch](branch.png?raw=true)

-To run this version you will need an api key for AlphaVantage.

-You can get a license key here: https://www.alphavantage.co/support/#api-key

-And set it in the ALPHAVANTAGE_API_KEY environment variable when launching the app.

-With this version, all calls to alphavantage go through a wiremock.

-To run this version you will need an api key for WorldTradingData.

-You can get a license key here: https://www.worldtradingdata.com/

-And set it in the WORLDTRADINGDATA_API_KEY environment variable when launching the app.

-Start the app, and then start the wiremock using this command from the 'wiremock' directory
+Start the app, and then start the wiremock

 ```
 ./run_wire_mock.sh
 ```

-With the wire mock in place we can now simulate failures of the service and see how our app behaves.

 With ChaosTookit we can run experiments and simulate failures: